owenthereal/gotask/README.md

    --help, -h           show help
 ```

+Running `gotask say-hello -h` will display usage for a task.
 Noticing section NAME of the comments appears as the task name and usage for
 `say-hello`, section DESCRIPTION becomes the description, section OPTIONS becomes the options: